Sunday night, after the long trail ride (Part II Chapter 19)

-Derek can’t believe how lucky he is, to be able to go home again.
-To start university in the fall.
-Play football on the Simvard team… Dating Taïga… He bites his lip and suppresses a smile.
+Derek can’t believe how lucky he is to be able to go home again and get a second chance at picking up where he left everything.
+He’ll start college in September.
+Play Varsity football… Date Taïga… He bites his lip and suppresses a smile.
 He will definitely go after her.
-Not being sure to ever come back again has made him realize how much he wants her…
+Not being sure ever coming back again has made him realize how much he wants her…

 He shakes his head and picks up his paperback again.
 Thinking of Taïga is too disturbing, but the annoying background noise makes it hard to concentrate on his book too.
-He fumbles in his pocket for a chewing gum and his fingers brushes against the picture Cade slipped into his jacket at the airport, an eternity ago.
+He fumbles in his pocket for a chewing gum and his fingers brush against the picture Cade had slipped into his jacket at the airport, an eternity ago.
 He pulls it out and lets his finger follow the shape of the dark-haired woman’s face.
-The photograph’s worn and the colors are faded but there’s something about the downturned corners of her mouth and the slight frown that makes her look familiar…
+The photograph is worn and the colors are faded but there is something about the downturned corners of her mouth and the slight frown that makes her look familiar…